Referral Line: 484-628-HELP

 Financial Aid Frequently Asked Questions | School of Health Sciences | Tower Health Reading Hospital

 Home > Academics > School of Health Sciences > Financial Information > Financial Aid > FAQs

 At this time, only the Nursing and Medical Imaging programs are approved for federal financial aid (which includes the Federal PELL grant, Federal Direct Subsidized loan, Federal Direct Unsubsidized loan and the Federal Direct PLUS loan programs).
-The Nursing program is also approved for the PHEAA (Pennsylvania Higher Education Assistance Authority) State Grant program.
+The Nursing program is also approved for the PA State Grant program administered by PHEAA (Pennsylvania Higher Education Assistance Authority).

 Visit Tuition and Fees for more information.